rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Note that all sections declared inside of the same node tree can be understood to always be, one way or another, related with each other.
 After all, they all are declared inside of the same node tree.
-However, the focus here is, that there is no strong (i.e. explicit) relationship between two independent sections.
+However, the focus here is, that there is no strong (i.e. explicit) relationship between two such sections.

 Note that, in order for two sections to be unrelated with each other, the sectioning node of the subsequent section *must not belong* to the presequent